dspanditha/Robot_sim/README.md

 Then run the the following command to start up the server `npm run server-start`

-Then load the project in browser with  http://localhost:"portname shown in commandline"/src/
+Then load the project in browser with  http://localhost: "portname shown in commandline"/src/

  **Eg: http://localhost:8080/src/**